meermustafa/UsefulTools/README.md

-# UsefulTools
+# Useful Tools
-collection of functions I use frequently
+A collection of R functions & scripts I have created & use frequently.